-Appointment of the Chief Electoral Officer is made by the Lieutenant Governor on the recommendation of the Legislative Assembly.
+The Chief Electoral Officer is appointed by the Lieutenant Governor on the unanimous recommendation of the Legislative Assembly.
 An all-party committee is responsible for making a unanimous recommendation to the Legislative Assembly on who should be appointed to this important position.
-The appointment of the Chief Electoral Officer is for a fixed term; two elections plus one year.
+The appointment of the Chief Electoral Officer is for a fixed term: two elections plus one year.

 As a statutory Officer of the Legislature, the Chief Electoral Officer reports directly to the Legislative Assembly through the Speaker.
-As an independent Officer, the Chief Electoral Officer can make orders, regulations and exercise responsibilities of the position in an impartial manner.
+As an independent officer, the Chief Electoral Officer can make orders and regulations, and must exercise their responsibilities in an impartial manner.
 The Chief Electoral Officer cannot be a member of a political party, make contributions to a party or candidate or vote in any provincial elections.

 |Term||Chief Electoral Officer|

 |September 1, 2011 –

 |November 7, 2002 – June 5, 2010||Harry Neufeld|